Table of Contents

 Looking at the Magento eCommerce platform its major features should be viewed in one of two ways:

-- Free Download: Download from Magento website and install on your server using a recommended service with Siteground.
+- Free Download: Download from Magento website and install to your own reliable hosting from a 3rd party web hosting service.

 - Hosted Service: No installation cost with the hosted service offering, but a much higher price tag comes with this option.